isc-projects/bind9/doc/arm/reference.rst

    performance at the cost of increased memory usage for the zone.
 To avoid this, set it to ``no``.

+   .. note:: This option is deprecated and its use is discouraged.
+The
+      glue cache will be permanently *enabled* in a future release.

 ``minimal-any``
    If set to ``yes``, the server replies with only one of the RRsets for the query name, and its covering RRSIGs if any,